The Complete Guide to Guitar Chords

 How to Practice Guitar Chords

-Apart from learning to play guitar chords, you’ll want to work on specific exercises designed to help you memorize each chord you learn.
+Apart from learning guitar chords, you want to work specific exercises that help you memorize each chord shape.

-To help you get started, here’s a set of exercises that you can use to learn and apply guitar chords to your playing.
+To help you get started, here’s a set of exercises to learn and apply guitar chords to your playing.

-Here are 5 exercises that will help you learn guitar chords for any level of player.
+Here are 5 exercises that help you learn guitar chords for any experience level.